rosiecakes/itp-class/unit-7-functions-intro/lesson-7-return-a-list/README.md

 # Return a list

-Write a function that takes in a number, then returns a list of even numbers that are less than the input number.
+Write a function that takes in a number N, then returns a list of even numbers that are less than N.

 Do not include 0, nor the input number.